What is personality development?

 Such training and placement companies want you to believe that it’s also about:

 Facing interviews (what type of underwear gels with what kind of trousers)

 Personality Development Training Companies (The Truth)

-Something interesting happened when I was starting into personal development coaching in 2011.
+Something interesting happened when I was starting into personality development coaching in 2011.

-You see, a life skills training company based out of Noida, Uttar Pradesh had selected me as a freelance trainer for conducting life skills training in colleges of Western Uttar Pradesh on their behalf.
+A life-skills-training company based out of Noida, Uttar Pradesh had selected me as a freelance trainer for conducting training sessions in colleges of Western Uttar Pradesh on their behalf.